woodnsec/IoT-Forensics/README.md

 **Authors:** Aine MacDermott, Thar Baker, Qi Shi
 **Date Published:** Feb 26-28 2018
 **Published in:** 2018 9th IFIP International Conference on New Technologies, Mobility and Security (NTMS)
 **Summary:** This paper looks at the different challenges faced when forensically analyzing IoT devices.
 Challenges include the lack of a forensic framework, potential lack of local storage, processing of large IoT data, among other issues.
-This research also looks at how Cybercrime and IoT forensics are related.
+This research also looks at how Cybercrime and IoT Forensics are related.

 #### Technical Plan